PedroJoaquim/ParaGraph/README.md

-ParaGraph - Parallel Graph Processing Framework
+ParaGraph - Parallel Graph Processing Library
 ================================

 ## Introduction

-**ParaGraph** is a simple, single machine, graph processing framework.
+**ParaGraph** is a simple, single machine, graph processing library.

 This systems aims at helping developers creating easy to use and parallelize graph algorithms that can run over a huge graph.
 The developed algorithms are based on the Google's Pregel "Think Like a Vertex" programming model and are execute under the Bulk Synchronous Parallel computational model.